 Stomach cancer is a condition of abnormal cell growth in your stomach.

 The stomach is part of the body’s digestive system and is located in your upper abdomen.
-The different types of stomach cancer are:
+The two main types of stomach cancer are:

 - gastric adenocarcinoma (gastric cancer) – the most common type